ferdavid1/ShoeGranularDelay/README.md

 # Shoefinger Granular Delay
 Granular Delay Mobile App using MobMuPlat, Pure Data.
 Based on the grannie-basher granular delay.
+If downloading the repo files from a mobile device, please visit the desktop version of this site.

 # Documentation #